When it comes to measuring your pay-per-click (PPC) program’s success, these are the top metrics to monitor.

-Ideally, you want to boost ROI through new sales.
+Ideally, you want to boost PPC ROI through new sales.
 But if your goals are more focused on raising brand awareness or bringing customers to your website, you may not see that kind of return in the early stages of your campaign.

-Common KPIs to help track PPC campaign success
+Common KPIs to help track PPC campaigns

-Taking a look at common PPC KPIs used to measure the success of campaigns can give you a better idea of what you need to focus on when evaluating your campaign.
-You may want to consider:
+Looking at common PPC KPIs used to measure a campaign can give you a better idea of what to focus on when evaluating your digital marketing strategy.

 However, the CTR can give you a better idea about what percentage of people you can expect to click through an ad based on the number of times it’s been seen.

-Cost per click
+2. Cost per click

-In the competitive digital ad space, particularly when it comes to specific, high-volume keywords, you may pay more per click than you would in the case of lower-frequency keywords.
+In the competitive digital ad space, particularly when it comes to specific, high-volume keywords (your SEO efforts can also help illuminate this), you may pay more per click than you would in the case of lower-frequency keywords.

 However, those higher costs may be well worth it when you end up with a better overall return on your investment for critical keywords than you do for low-volume keywords.

-Cost per conversion
+3. Cost per conversion

 As customers click through your ad, some of them will explore your site, join your mailing list, or even make a purchase.
 How much does it cost to convert customers through those ads?

 Not every customer who clicks through your ad will choose to convert, whether that means joining your list or making a purchase from your business.

-Notice that your cost per conversion is higher on a specific type of campaign, or based on specific keywords?
+Notice that your cost per conversion is higher on a specific type of campaign or based on specific keywords.
 You may want to consider revisiting those keywords or the elements of your campaign.

-If you notice your conversion rate decreasing — that is, that people are clicking through the ad, but not choosing to make a purchase from your business or to sign up for your mailing list — you may want to consider why.
+If you notice your conversion rate decreasing — that is, people are clicking through the ad, but not choosing to make a purchase from your business or to sign up for your mailing list — consider why.

 Is your campaign focusing on the wrong keywords?
 Does your landing page fail to deliver the information customers need, or not provide them with an effective call to action?
 Keep a close eye on your conversion rate as you consider the performance of your campaign.